sepehrmoghani/agilewebdevproject/README.md

   6. At the end, we will discuss merging branches with the main branch.

 If anyone else has any suggestions, please feel free to add.

+## Dashboard Features That Should Be Added

+Must:
+  - Link back to the main page in the header
+  - Have a Proper layout for each content tab
+  - Have a functioning page that can upload and visualise data
+  - Have features that allow users to personalise their page through profile and settings tab

+Should:
+  - Better color palette
+  - Able to be used on a small screen
+    - Using a menu button to hide the sidebar (if the screen is small, this should be on by default)